This blog post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Wash all items used in the 3 days before treatment | Don’t neglect treating all close contacts simultaneously |

 Here’s the bottom line: while hot water can knock out surface mites, it struggles against those burrowed troublemakers.
+Those eggs, tucked away in their burrows, are incredibly hardy – like “tiny armored tanks” resistant to surface heat treatments.

 To put it simply: hot water might provide blessed temporary relief and kill some surface-dwelling mites, but it can’t penetrate deeply enough to completely clear an established infestation.
 The temperature that would kill these mites (50°C/122°F) would damage your skin if maintained long enough to work.
 Plus, your body’s own cooling system actually shields the deeper-dwelling parasites from reaching those lethal temperatures.